Lynch Fragments: 1963–1966: Early works, artistic and political background

-He identified the practices of several other artists as inspirational for the series, including the welded sculpture of David Smith, the sculpture and painting of Julio González, and the work of Theodore Roszak.
-Beyond the styles and techniques of these artists, Edwards was inspired by the ways they communicated their social and political beliefs through their work, including in Smith's antifascist sculpture series Medals for Dishonor and González's sculpture La Montserrat depicting a peasant family.
-While drawing inspiration from these artists and their works, Edwards wanted to transcend the figuration used in those pieces, seeking ways to utilize abstract imagery and welding to communicate his beliefs.
+According to Edwards, inspirations for the series include David Smith's welded sculptures, the sculpture and painting of Julio González, and the work of Theodore Roszak.
+He was also inspired by the ways they communicated their social and political beliefs through their work, including in Smith's anti-fascist sculpture series Medals for Dishonor and González's sculpture La Montserrat depicting a peasant family.
+Edwards, however, wanted to move beyond their use of the human figure and communicate his beliefs through abstract imagery.

 Top to bottom: The front cover of Muhammad Speaks from June 1962, featuring an image of Ronald Stokes after he was shot by police; and Ralph Ginzburg's anthology 100 Years of Lynchings, first published in 1962.

 Edwards began the series during an increase in activity in the civil rights movement and in the midst of tensions in Los Angeles due to instances of police violence against black communities.
-The title Edwards chose for the series was partly a response to these developments, in particular the 1962 killing of Ronald Stokes, an unarmed black man shot dead by police in Watts while he had been attempting to de-escalate a raid on the Nation of Islam mosque where he worked as secretary.
+The title of the series was chosen partly as a response to these developments, particularly the 1962 killing of Ronald Stokes, an unarmed black man shot dead by police in Watts while attempting to de-escalate a raid on the Nation of Islam mosque where he worked as secretary.
 Edwards saw a photograph of Stokes's body with scarring and stitches after an autopsy and said the image "sticks in my head".
-He had also recently read several news reports and stories about various contemporary and historical lynchings and instances of attempted violence across the country, including Ralph Ginzburg's anthology 100 Years of Lynchings, a compilation of reports published in 1962.
-The title of the first sculpture in the series, Some Bright Morning, alludes to an account in Ginzburg's anthology.
+He had also recently read news reports and stories about contemporary and historical lynchings and instances of attempted anti-black violence, including in Ralph Ginzburg's anthology 100 Years of Lynchings, published in 1962.
+The title of Some Bright Morning alludes to an account in Ginzburg's anthology.
 Writing in 1982, Edwards described the narrative of the referenced story:

 Some Bright Morning is a piece dedicated to a black family in Florida who had been warned by white people not to be so militant.
 The family continued to be militant until the white people said that some bright morning they were coming to get them, and when they came, the black people were armed and ready.
 They fought and then took to the swamp in guerilla warfare against those whites and they didn't lose.